 Sprawled out on a grassy hill with warm sun in his face and nothing but open sky above him, Sora was a picture of lazy bliss.
-From his spot, the noisy bustle of the city died away and the only sound was the wind hissing in his ears, and if he concentrated, he could just make out the steady rhythm of the ocean not too far off.
-The breeze tousled his messy brown hair affectionately and encouraged the tall grass to tickle his tan arms and legs, just on the verge of itching.
-A bee hummed by his nose before landing delicately on a nearby flower to consider the boy and the flowers crushed beneath him.
-It darted away a moment later, though, narrowly missing a furry paw that had appeared out of the grass to swat at it.
+The bustle of the city was only a murmur on the wind, as distant and vague as his obligations, and he attempted his best impression of moss in peace.
+A bee hummed by his nose and landed delicately on a nearby flower, pausing to consider the boy and the flowers crushed beneath him.
+It darted away an instant later, narrowly missing a furry paw that had appeared out of the grass to swat at it.
 A yellow cat head appeared next, which scowled as it watched its would-be prey escape.
-The small cat turned to Sora instead, and prodded his side lightly.
+The cat turned to Sora instead, and prodded his side lightly.

 Sora gave a deep sigh, which startled the cat on top of him only a little bit.